2009–10 Albanian floods

-The 2010 Albanian Floods refer to several periods of major flooding in the northern regions of Albania around Shkodra, Lezhë and Durrës between December 2009 and January 2010.
+Several periods of major flooding affected the northern regions of Albania around Shkodra, Lezhë and Durrës between December 2009 and January 2010.

 Description

 On December 3, 2009, the Northwestern regions of Shkodër, Lezhë and Durrës were inundated as a result of increased rainfall and higher temperatures in Albania.
 Deforestation in the region is also considered a primary cause for the increased amount of groundwater in the lowlands.